 Heart and Vascular Institute – Women and Heart Disease

-Penn State Heart and Vascular Institute is proud to partner with the American Heart Association Capital Region as the Go Red for Women sponsor!
+Penn State Health Heart and Vascular Institute is proud to partner with the American Heart Association Capital Region as the Go Red for Women sponsor!

 Learn more about the American Heart Association and Go Red for Women.